 Overview / Mission

 Fort Bliss has a top-of-the-line facility for personnel and their families.
 These include new training ranges, offices, barracks, and housing.
 It offers services such as childcare and youth programs, on-post shopping and entertainment facilities, and medical and dental clinics.

-Team Bliss trains, sustains, mobilizes, and deploys members of the joint team to conduct global, full spectrum operations in support of the national military strategy, while providing for the well-being of the regional military community units of the 32d Army Air and Missile Defense Command, 11th Air Defense Artillery Brigade, the 4-1 Cavalry, the 204th MI Battalion, and the 978th Military Police Company.
+Fort Bliss trains, sustains, mobilizes, and deploys members of the joint task force to conduct global, full-spectrum operations in support of the national military strategy, while providing for the well-being of the regional military community units of the 32d Army Air and Missile Defense Command, 11th Air Defense Artillery Brigade, the 4-1 Cavalry, the 204th MI Battalion, and the 978th Military Police Company.

-Fort Bliss is located in the center of El Paso, off Interstate 10 on US Highway 54 (Patriot Freeway).
-Situated between the rugged Franklin Mountains and the historic Rio Grande, this border community has the advantages of a major city with the charm of a modern western town.
-El Paso is a major transportation hub with many cultural and entertainment opportunities.
+Fort Bliss is located in the center of El Paso, off Interstate 10 on U.S. Highway 54 (Patriot Freeway).
+Situated between the rugged Franklin Mountains and the historic Rio Grande, this border community has the advantages of a major city and the charms of a modern Western town.
+El Paso is a transportation hub with many cultural and entertainment opportunities.

-Fort Bliss is a diverse community made up of soldiers, family members, students, employees and retirees.
-The Fort Bliss area is home to 20,000 military personnel.
-In addition, Fort Bliss supports over 60,000 family members of active duty and retired personnel.
-Fort Bliss employs over 7,000 civilians.
+Fort Bliss is a diverse community made up of soldiers, family members, students, employees, and retirees.
+The Fort Bliss area is home to 39,000 military personnel.
+In addition, Fort Bliss supports over 40,000 family members of active duty and retired personnel.
+Fort Bliss employs over 13,000 civilians.

 Major Units Assigned

 1st Armored Div - Evaluation Brigade Combat Team